 Bing [TM] Maps Bing Maps provides images for use as background maps in Cartographica (and other programs as well as many web sites).
 The images available include satellite imagery, roads, and a hybrid combination of the two.
+Access to the Bing data requires an active support license for Cartographica.
 OpenStreetMap OpenStreetMap is a service and an informal protocol.
-Although the original OpenStreetMap is a service run from the UK which provides street-level map data which has been put together on a volunteer basis around the world, the protocol used by OpenStreetMap has now become an ad hoc standard and is also used by other systems.
+Although the original OpenStreetMap is a service run from the UK which provides street-level map data which has been put together on a volunteer basis around the world, the URL pattern used by OpenStreetMap has now become an ad hoc standard and is also used by other providers.
+Cartographica can support any tiled data source that uses the OpenStreetMap URL pattern.
 Web Map Servers Web Map Servers are servers that use the WMS protocol, defined by the Open Geospatial Consortium (OGC).
 This protocol is widely used in private and public systems and a growing amount of data is available using it.
 WMS data is by nature raster data, meaning that it carries no attributes with it.
 It is most commonly used as background imagery or to offload complex overlay tasks to a server so that clients do not need to merge multiple layers.
 Web Feature Servers Web Feature Servers are servers that use the WFS protocol, also defined by the OGC.
 This protocol is widely used in private and public systems and a growing amount of data is available using it.
 Unlike WMS, WFS serves data which is, by nature, Features and therefore vector.
 Data from these types of services may be used in analysis and more flexibly understood.
 Server-Based Formats